wpeventmanager/wp-event-manager-migration/readme.txt

 == Description ==

-Migrate your events in few seconds from The Event Calendar, Modern Event Calendar, Event Manager, Meetups, Eventon, Event Expresso and others.
+WP Event Manager Migration help you to facilitate the migration of events, venues and organizers from *The Event Calendar, Modern Event Calendar, Events Manager, Meetups, Eventon, Event Expresso* to **WP Event Manager**.
+Your event data will be exported and saved in CSV files that can be used to import events, venues and organizers.

 = Be a contributor =